mustaphaotsmane/NoSQL-Injection-Study/report.md

 ## 3 Ways to Perform the Attacks

+Note: This report uses <endpoint> as a placeholder for the backend base URL (scheme, host, and port).
+Replace <endpoint> with the actual deployment address when running the examples.

 ### Method 1: Frontend Attack Panel
-Open http://localhost:3000/attack.html — a dedicated page with clickable buttons for each attack.
+Open <endpoint>/attack.html — a dedicated page with clickable buttons for each attack.

 ### Method 2: Postman
 1. Open Postman → Import → select `NoSQL_Injection_Attacks.postman_collection.json` from the project root